CHILD & YOUTH ARTS PROGRAMS

 Yarra Youth Services

-Deep FRiED arts is a Friday night visual arts program which has been facilitated by Gen Townsend.
-Young artists are encouraged to pursue personal projects in an open studio environment with their peers and early career artists, or they can be guided through a class project.
-The window dedicated to Deep FRiED Arts includes the group's interrogations into the art of collage, from 2D works to 3D assemblages and everything in between.
+Deep FRiED arts was a Friday night visual arts program where young artists aged 12-17 were encouraged to pursue personal projects in an open studio environment.
+The window dedicated to Deep FRiED Arts included the group's interrogations into the art of collage, from 2D works to 3D assemblages and everything in between.